Toad is a common name for a number of different species of frogs, particularly those belonging to the family Bufonidae.

 9. Common Toad

-Toads belonging to the family Bufonidae are also referred to as the common or European toad.
+Toads belonging to the family Bufonidae are also called the common or European toad.
 Just like their name implies, these toads are the most frequently seen on our list of different types of toads.

 They have been mentioned in folklore for a very long time and are frequently connected with the practice of witchcraft.